Skip to main content

 Dollar-Weighted Return (IRR)

-The distinction matters because a fund can return 10% while you earn less if you invested most of your money right before a decline.
-If you put $10,000 in at the start of the year, the fund drops 20%, and then you add $50,000, even if the fund recovers to flat for the year, your dollar-weighted return is negative because most of your money experienced only the decline.
+Here's a concrete example: you invest $10,000 in January, the fund drops 20%, then you add $50,000.
+Even if the fund recovers to flat for the year, your dollar-weighted return is negative—because most of your money only experienced the decline.

-Dollar-weighted return is the more relevant metric for evaluating your personal financial outcomes.
-It answers "how did I actually do?" rather than "how did the investment do?"
-The difference between these can be significant for investors who add money during peaks and pull money during dips.
+This is the more honest metric for evaluating your personal financial outcomes.
+It answers "how did I actually do?" rather than "how did the fund do?"
+And the gap between those two answers can be surprisingly large.

-Research consistently shows that the average investor's dollar-weighted returns are significantly lower than the time-weighted returns of the funds they invest in.
-Dalbar studies show a persistent "behavior gap" where investor returns lag fund returns by 2-4% annually, primarily due to poor timing of buys and sells.
+Research consistently shows that average investors' dollar-weighted returns trail the time-weighted returns of the funds they own.
+Studies show a persistent "behavior gap" of 2-4% annually, mostly because people buy during euphoria and sell during panic.

 Frequently Asked Questions